C0smos/C0smos.github.io/_posts/2019-04-25-email-spoofing.md

 Admin
 ```

+### Email User Enumeration
+The following commands can be used to enumerate valid email users:

+* VRFY – Asks the mail server to confirm whether the given argument is a user or a mailbox.
+* EXPN – Asks the mail server to confirm whether the given argument identifies as a mailing list, and if so the mail server will return the membership of that list.
+* RCPT – This command is used to identify an individual recipient of the mail data.

+EXPN and VRFY return valid domain addresses which can be used by RCPT.

 ## Sender Policy Framework (SPF)
 SPF is used to check that emails are sent from the specified mail server by performing validations against the envelope-from address where the address value comes from the domain's DNS TXT record.
 The following SPF record would only permit email which comes from the mail server at "172.16.0.2":